Nicky Spence: Life and career

 Spence was born and raised in Dumfries.
-He was educated at Wallace Hall Academy in Thornhill where he had his first lessons with Margaret Davies aged 15 and attended Scottish Youth Theatre and the National Youth Music Theatre.
+He was educated at Wallace Hall in Thornhill where he had his first lessons with Margaret Davies aged 15 and attended Scottish Youth Theatre and the National Youth Music Theatre.
 He was accepted to the Guildhall School of Music and Drama and graduated with a Bachelor of Music in 2005.
 After his first year, he won the Kathleen Ferrier Society Young Singers Bursary.

 In 2004, during his final year at Guildhall, Spence received a five-record contract with Universal Classics on the Decca label who promoted him as "The Scottish Tenor".
 His debut album My First Love, recorded with the Royal Philharmonic Orchestra, was released in 2007.
 That same year he was nominated for the "Young British Classical Performer of the Year" Classical Brit Award.
 During this time, he sang regularly on television and toured with Katherine Jenkins and Shirley Bassey.

 However, when it came time to record his second album, Spence turned his back on the recording contract to pursue a legitimate opera career.
-He returned to the Guildhall School of Music and Drama to study full-time in their Opera Studies course, studying there from 2007 to 2009 under John Llewelyn Evans.
+He returned to the Guildhall School of Music and Drama to study on their Opera Studies course, studying there from 2007 to 2009 under John Llewelyn Evans, alongside training on British Youth Opera’s summer programme in 2008 and 2009.
 He then won a place at the National Opera Studio in 2009 where he won the Bruce Millar Gulliver Opera Prize.
 The following year he joined the English National Opera as one of their inaugural Harewood Artists.

 As a Harewood Artist at ENO, Spence created the role of Brian in the world premiere of Nico Muhly's opera Two Boys in 2011.
 Other roles at ENO have included The Novice in Billy Budd directed by David Alden, David in Die Meistersinger von Nürnberg directed by Richard Jones, Steva in Jenůfa directed by David Alden, Alwa in Lulu directed by William Kentridge, and Francesco in Benvenuto Cellini directed by Terry Gilliam.
 He was nominated for the International Opera Awards as Young Singer of the Year in 2015 and was also one of ten artists included in the Times Breakthrough Award at the South Bank Sky Arts Awards.